ronivay/XenOrchestraInstallerUpdater/README.md

  - Packages listed in the end of this README

 2. Update / Install without dependencies
+ - Updates NodeJS and Yarn packages if AUTOUPDATE variable is set to true (it is by default)
- - Installs Xen-Orchestra from latest sources (doesn't install any packages)
+ - Installs Xen-Orchestra from latest sources (doesn't install any new packages)

 3. Deploy container
  - Offers options to build container locally or pull from dockerhub